 Every three-years, local boards publish plans that set out the aspirations and priorities of their community.
-An overview of these reports and their relevance to SAP Area P is provided in

-Appendix E. A theme present throughout all of the Local Board Plans is the need to protect the environment and build resilience in communities, particularly in areas that are vulnerable to the effects of climate change.
+An overview of these reports and their relevance to SAP Area J is provided in Appendix E. A theme present throughout all of the Local Board Plans is the need to protect the environment and build resilience in communities, particularly in areas that are vulnerable to the effects of climate change.
+In addition, the Papakura Local Board Plan discusses the management of coastal areas with respect to the occurrence of natural hazards.
+The outcomes sought by the local board plans should be considered when developing the Pahurehure Inlet SAP.